Investors can tell a lot about a startup from its cap table. Here's what they look for.

 Avoid creating red flags

 Pay attention to who else besides you and your co-founders is on your cap table.
 Focus on getting the right people rather than too many people.
-"Ideally, you'll have a lead investor, a strategic investor, a great angel, not a list of 30 random people," says Shure.
+"Ideally, you'll have a lead investor, a strategic investor, a great angel, not a list of 30 random people," says Hower.

 "Watch out for ‘dead equity'—shareholders who don't bring additional value beyond the cash they contribute."